UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Experiments

 \textbf{Metrics.} For \textbf{end-to-end} performance, we use an LLM-based judge to measure faithfulness and completeness.
-Specifically, we first ask the LLM to extract the facts required to answer each question and then verify whether these facts are grounded in the ground-truth chunks; this is measured as \texttt{faithfulness}.
-Next, we ask the LLM to extract the facts required to answer the question from the ground-truth answer and then check whether each fact appears in the system’s response; this is measured as \texttt{completeness}.
-Higher {faithfulness} and {completeness} scores are better.
+Specifically, we first ask the LLM to extract the facts required to answer each question and then verify whether these facts are grounded in the ground-truth chunks; this is measured as \texttt{faithfulness ($\uparrow$)}.
+Next, we ask the LLM to extract the facts required to answer the question from the ground-truth answer and then check whether each fact appears in the system’s response; this is measured as \texttt{completeness ($\uparrow$)}.